 We're here to make sure your residential life experience at Franklin Pierce is rewarding, safe and fully-integrated with all aspects of living and learning in a liberal arts community.
-You will meet three types of staff in your residence hall.
+You will meet two types of staff in your residence hall.
 Each has a role in helping students adjust to college life and make the most of residential, social and academic life at Franklin Pierce.

 A Community Assistant (CA) is a carefully selected upper-class student leader who assists in developing a community.
 CA's fulfill many roles including programmer, administrator, and policy enforcer.
 They are familiar with the University's goals, services, policies and procedures.
-Community Assistants are directly supervised by the Experience Directors.
+Community Assistants are directly supervised by the Residence Directors.

 Monday- Friday: 8:00 am – 4:30 pm

-Appointments can be scheduled in person or on the phone at (603) 899-4176
+Appointments can be scheduled on the phone at

 The Residential Life Office is located in the lower plaza level of New Hampshire Hall.

 Kat grew up in the suburbs of Philadelphia, PA and graduated from Towson University with her undergraduate degree in Graphic Design and Art History prior to pursuing her graduate degree in Higher Education and Student Affairs at Indiana University Bloomington.
 Kat has been working in Residential Life since she was an undergraduate student leader at Towson.
 Kat's passions within Residential Life include; developing learning communities, facilitating student leadership programs and recognizing the success of students.
 Kat continues to look forward to meeting students who choose to join the Franklin Pierce University community.